YouwangDeng/Leetcode/Learning_Basics.md

 default value in arguments
 * Functions cannot be called before they are declared.
 That is why, in all the previous examples of functions, the functions were always defined before the main function, which is the function from where the other functions were called.
 * The prototype of a function can be declared without actually defining the function completely, giving just enough details to allow the types involved in a function call to be known.
 Naturally, the function shall be defined somewhere else, like later in the code.
 But at least, once declared like this, it can already be called.
+* Overload
+* In C++, two different functions can have the same name if their parameters are different; either because they have a different number of parameters, or because any of their parameters are of a different type.